Mohammad Bagher Sabzevari

-Mohammad Bagher Sabzevari (محمدباقر سبزواری) known as Mohaghegh Sabzevari (محقق سبزواری) (born in 1608, died on 19 April 1679) was an Iranian Faqih and Shiite scholar from the 11th century AH, Shaykh al-Islām and the Imam of Friday Prayer of Isfahan.
+Mohammad Bagher Sabzevari (محمدباقر سبزواری) known as Mohaghegh Sabzevari (محقق سبزواری) (born in 1608, died on 19 April 1679) was an Iranian Faqih and Shia scholar from the 11th century AH, Shaykh al-Islām and the Imam of Friday Prayer of Isfahan.

 Mohaghegh Sabzevari was born in Naman village around Sabzevar and settled in Isfahan and was raised in the jurisprudence philosophy school of Isfahan.
 He was a principled Islamic jurist, theologian and sage.
 He had a friendly relationship with Mullah Mohsen Fayz Kashani.
 In rational sciences he was one of the students of Mir Fendereski and in traditional sciences he was one of the students of Mullah Hassan Ali Shoushtari and some other great masters of the time.

 Life

 Mohammad Bagher Sabzevari was born in the village of Naman around the city of Sabzevar, Razavi Khorasan Province in 1608 and is the son of Mohammad Mo'men al-Sharif al-Sabzevari (died around 1619).
 During the reign of Shah Abbas I, after the death of his father, he went to Isfahan with his family to continue his education.
 After a while, he became one of the leading scholars of his time, so that at the request of Shah Abbas II, he became the Imam of Friday Prayer of Shah Mosque and Shaykh al-Islām of Isfahan.
 He was also appointed director of Molla Abdollah School.

 He was brought up in the philosophical school of jurisprudence of Isfahan, which was both a school of jurisprudence and a philosophical.
 He had a close relationship and friendship with Khalifeh Soltan (Prime Minister of Shah Abbas the Great, Shah Safi I and Shah Abbas II), Mullah Mohsen Fayz Kashani, Agha Hossein Khansari (her sister husband) and Seyyed Abdol Hossein Khatoonabadi, the famous 11th century AH writer and historian.